Step 3- Hand Moisturising

-As part of our complete guide to hand hygiene we take a look at the final step - Hand moisturising.
+As part of our complete guide to hand hygiene we take a look at the final step – Hand Moisturising.
+The most important step in maintaining good skin condition.

 After frequent washing and hand sanitising hands can become dry, sore and chapped over time.
 If skin is in poor condition this ultimately results in reduced levels of hand hygiene compliance.
 It is therefore vital to regularly replenish the natural oils lost from the skin with the use of hand creams and moisturisers.

 Using skin conditioning cream/moisturisers is one of the most important aspects of maintaining good skin condition.
-However this final step is frequently overlooked.
+However, this final step is frequently overlooked.

-Conditioning creams should be non-ionic to ensure compatibility with chlorhexidine-based antiseptic hand wash products
+Conditioning creams should be non-ionic to ensure compatibility with chlorhexidine-based antiseptic hand wash products.

 Did you know?

-Your skin is the largest organ in the body and the first line of defence against harmful microbes, bacteria and UV rays.
+Your skin is the largest organ in the body and the first line of defence against microbes, bacteria and UV rays.

 When should hand cream be applied?